Deploy your App using Azure Functions

 Tip: You can also deploy from the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) by typing 'deploy to function app' and running the Azure Functions: Deploy to Function App command.

 From here follow the prompts.
-Choose the directory that you currently have open, select your active Azure subscription, and then choose Create New Function App.
+Choose the directory that you currently have open, select your Azure subscription, and then choose Create New Function App.

 Type a globally unique name for your Function App and press Enter.
 Valid characters for a function app name are 'a-z', '0-9', and '-'.